Pavithrank02/talk-chat/README.md

 # Summary
   - A MERN Stack based chat application which uses Socket.Io for connection between two users and all the information are handled from Mongodb.
   - It allows users to sign up and using the details, users can login into the account for personal chating.
+  -  Users can add their friends by searching their profile.
+  - User can logout anytime by simple click.